Beyond the CLEP: More Options for Life Experience Credit

-Unlike other exams, it is the student’s responsibility to find a proctor to administer the TECEP (unless the student is taking the test at TESC or in New Jersey).
+Unlike other exams, it is the student’s responsibility to find a proctor to administer the TECEP (unless the student is taking the test at TESC or in New Jersey) or take the exam online.
 The test proctor can be a full-time professor or professional staff member at a college or university, or a full-time librarian at a local library.

-There are currently more than 50 TECEP tests in subject areas like: English Composition, Humanities, Social Sciences, Natural Sciences/Math, Business, Human Services and Free Electives.
+There are currently nearly 40 TECEP tests in subject areas like: English Composition, Humanities, Social Sciences, Natural Sciences/Math, Business, Human Services and Free Electives.

 When: You can select your own test date, as long as it corresponds with both your schedule and your proctor’s.
-If you take the test at TESC or anywhere in New Jersey, there are specified test dates listed on the TESC Registration Bulletin (Page 17).
+If you take the test at TESC or anywhere in New Jersey, there are specified test dates listed on the here.

 Scoring: On 100-question multiple-choice tests, TESC generally recommends a passing score of 60.
 However, scoring is done on a pass/fail basis only; your raw score is not included in your transcript and you cannot review your examination after it has been scored.
 Pass/fail notices are mailed about within a couple months after taking the exam.
 Scores are NOT available by phone.

 If you fail, you can repeat an exam, but you have to wait three months before taking it again, and you may repeat it only once.
 If you retake an exam, you must register and pay the full fee.
 If you retake the test before the three-month period, your scores will be voided and you won’t be able to take the test again.